AbramsGroup/HTPolyNet/docs/source/example-tutorials/1-polymethylstyrene/run.rst

 .. code-block:: console

     $ head 0-bondsearch.grx
-    globalIdx  z  cycle-idx reactantName  nreactions
-            1  0          1          EMB           0
+    globalIdx  z  nreactions reactantName  cycle  cycle_idx  chain  chain_idx 1  0           0          EMB      0          0     -1         -1
-            2  0          1          EMB           0
+            2  0           0          EMB      0          5     -1         -1
-            3  0          1          EMB           0
+            3  0           0          EMB      0          4     -1         -1
-            4  0          0          EMB           0
+            4  0           0          EMB     -1         -1     -1         -1
-            5  0          1          EMB           0
+            5  0           0          EMB      0          3     -1         -1
-            6  0          1          EMB           0
+            6  0           0          EMB      0          2     -1         -1
-            7  0          1          EMB           0
+            7  0           0          EMB      0          1     -1         -1
-            8  1          0          EMB           0
+            8  1           0          EMB     -1         -1      0          0
-            9  1          0          EMB           0
+            9  1           0          EMB     -1         -1      0          1

-``globalIdx`` corresponds to the ``nr`` attribute in the ``[ atoms ]`` directive of a ``top`` file, or the ``atomNum`` attribute of a ``gro`` file; it is just the global atom index.  ``z`` is the current value of the number of available crosslink bonds for that atom.  ``cycle-idx`` are unique indices indicated which ring the atom belongs to; rings are labeled uniquely within a residue.  ``reactantName`` is initialized as the residue name the atom belongs to.
-However, as we will see, this attribute is key for communicating which product template maps onto a set of particular residues that react.
-Finally, ``nreactions`` simply reports the number of times this atom has participated in a reaction.
+``globalIdx`` corresponds to the ``nr`` attribute in the ``[ atoms ]`` directive of a ``top`` file, or the ``atomNum`` attribute of a ``gro`` file; it is just the global atom index.  ``z`` is the current value of the number of available crosslink bonds for that atom.  ``nreactions`` is the number of times the atom has reacted; by default the sum of ``z`` and ``nreactions`` must be a constant.  ``reactantName`` is initialized as the residue name the atom belongs to.
+However, as we will see, this attribute is key for communicating which product template maps onto a set of particular residues that react.  ``cycle`` indicates the index of the particular cyclic functional group the atom belongs to, with ``-1`` indicating "none"; here, atoms 1, 2, 3, 5, 6, and 7 all belong to cycle 0.  ``cycle_idx`` is the local index of that atom inside its cycle.
+Similarly, ``chain`` indicates the index of the individual chain the atom belongs to; here, atoms 8 and 9 belong to chain 0.  ``chain_idx`` is the local index of that atom inside its chain.
+Both ``cycle`` and ``chain`` are maintained as globally unique over the whole system.

-The ``csv`` file is a dump of the bonds "DataFrame":
+The ``csv`` file is a dump of the bonds "DataFrame" showing all the bonds that have been identified and that HTPolyNet intends to implement.
+If you must, it's good to examine it using ``pandas``:

 .. code-block:: console

-    $ head 0-bondsearch-bonds.csv
+    $ python
+    Python 3.10.5 | packaged by conda-forge | (main, Jun 14 2022, 07:04:59) [GCC 10.3.0] on linux
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> import pandas as pd
+    >>> a=pd.read_csv('0-bondsearch-bonds.csv',sep=' ',header=0,index_col=None)
+    >>> a.head()
-    ai aj reactantName order initial-distance
+         ai  ri    aj  rj  prob reactantName  order      r       result  allowed  remove-to-uncyclize  lucky  initial_distance
-    239 2025 EMB1_1 1 0.3540478556636094
-    953 975 EMB1_1 1 0.3623175402875217
-    29 1794 EMB1_1 1 0.3648054275912023
-    1037 1962 EMB1_1 1 0.3691002573827334
-    1835 2088 EMB1_1 1 0.37332157719585396
-    386 1269 EMB1_1 1 0.3767585433669687
-    512 30 EMB1_1 1 0.3765328670913073
-    1331 1941 EMB1_1 1 0.3772466886534595
-    134 1206 EMB1_1 1 0.381443311646698

-The first two columns are pre-bond global atom indices for each bond-designate; the third column is the name of the product molecule template of the reaction type that forms this bond, and the fourth column is the instantaneous interatomic distance in nm.
-This is the first real output of the bond search.
-Later, in the "connect" stage, atoms listed here will inherit their ``reactantName`` from this structure.
+    0  1184  57  1584  76   1.0       EMB1_1      1  0.352  BTRC.passed     True                False   True          0.352211
+    1   260  13   933  45   1.0       EMB1_1      1  0.354  BTRC.passed     True                False   True          0.353531
+    2   491  24  1290  62   1.0       EMB1_1      1  0.363  BTRC.passed     True                False   True          0.363341
+    3  1499  72   996  48   1.0       EMB1_1      1  0.369  BTRC.passed     True                False   True          0.368711
+    4  2003  96   681  33   1.0       EMB1_1      1  0.371  BTRC.passed     True                False   True          0.371210
+    >>>

+``ai`` and ``aj`` are the global atom indices for each bond-designate; ``ri`` and ``rj`` are their respective residue indices.
+For example, the first bond will join residue 57 to 76.  ``prob`` is the a priori probability that the bond was permitted, and it is just whatever is in the ``probability`` field of the reaction that defines this bond in the input file.  ``reactantName`` indicates the the product template of the bond.  ``order`` is the bond order, again just from the reaction input.  ``r`` is the instantaneous interatomic distance in nm.  ``result`` is a code indicating whether or not it passed the bond filters (all bonds that are saved to this file survived, so they will all have ``BTRC.passed`` as a ``result``.)  ``allowed``, ``remove-to-uncyclize``, and ``lucky`` are Booleans used in the bond filtering process, and their particular meanings are not crucial to understand here.  ``initial_distance`` is the same as ``r`` but it is the result of computing distances by a different module and is retained for consistency-checking.

 Dragging files
 --------------